BuddyBot/WebAPI/README.md

 ## Installation

+If you use Vagrant, add this sentence to your `Vagrantfile`.

+	config.vm.network :forwarded_port, guest:3000, host:3000

-Simply clone this repository by following:
+Then simply clone this repository to your VM by following:

 	$ git clone https://github.com/2014-enPiT-Robot/WebAPI.git